gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScanner.md

 ```

 ### -SqlServerInstance
-SQL Instance details used by Azure Information Protection Scanner as DB.
-Local or remote instance can be used to host Azure Information Protection Scanner DB.
-Supported version: SQL Express, Standard or Enterprise, version 2012 R2 and above.
-For local default instance use servername.
-For named instance use servername\sqlinstance_name.
-For SQL express instance use servername\SQLEXPRESS.
+Specifies the new SQL Server instance on which to create a database for the Azure Information Protection scanner.

+The account that runs the Azure Information Protection scanner is automatically granted permissions to read and write to this database.

+You can use a local or remote SQL Server instance when SQL Server 2012 R2 is the minimum version on the following editions:

+- SQL Server Express

+- SQL Server Standard

+- SQL Server Enterprise

+For the default instance, specify the server name.
+For example: SQLSERVER1.

+For a named instance, specify the server name and instance name.
+For exmaple: SQLSERVER1\AIPSCANNER.

+For SQL Server Express, specify the server name and SQLEXPRESS.
+For example: SQLSERVER1\SQLEXPRESS.

 ```yaml
 Type: String